tobyhodges/fair-research-software/episodes/07-documenting-code.md

 are insufficient to ensure that our code is easy to use, understand and modify - this requires additional software-level documentation.

-### Types of Documentation
 There are many different types of software-level documentation.

-#### Technical Documentation
+### Technical documentation

 Software-level technical documentation encompasses:

-+ Tutorials - lessons that guide learners through a series of exercises to build proficiency as using the code
+- Tutorials - lessons that guide learners through a series of exercises to build proficiency as using the code
-+ How-To Guides - step by step instructions on how to accomplish specific goals using the code.
+- How-To Guides - step by step instructions on how to accomplish specific goals using the code.
-+ Reference - a lookup manual to help users find relevant information about the software e.g. functions and their parameters.
+- Reference - a lookup manual to help users find relevant information about the software e.g. functions and their parameters.
-+ Explanation - conceptual discussion of the code to help users understand implementation decisions
+- Explanation - conceptual discussion of the code to help users understand implementation decisions

-#### Repository Metadata Files
+### Repository metadata files

 In addition to software-level technical documentation, it is also common to see repository metadata files included in a code repository.
 Many of these files can be described as "social documentation" i.e. they indicate how users should “behave” in relation